kossiitkgp/docs/events/git-and-github.md

 ## Before the workshop

-Share an instructions file like [this installation guide](https://github.com/kossiitkgp/git-and-github-workshop-2020/blob/main/installation.md), along with the poster of the workshop.
+Share an instructions file like [this installation guide](https://github.com/kossiitkgp/events/blob/main/2023/git-github-autumn/installation.md), along with the poster of the workshop.
 The instructions should contain

 - How to install Git for Windows, Linux, Mac seperately
 - For Windows users, make that they install `git bash` and configure it
 - How to verify that git is installed
-- Install SSH(As Pushing via HTTPS has been deprecated)
 - Instructions on how to create a Github Account

 In the post mention the fact that we will be available for installation issues before 15 minutes of the workshop.
 Help with the installation issues before the workshop begins.

+## Connecting Github Account
+While SSH authentication is a secure and efficient way to interact with GitHub, it may not work on the campus network.
+Alternative :
+- Use Personal Access Tokens.
+- Use Browser Login Method.

 ## Flow of the workshop